Charles Salatka

-Charles Alexander Kazimieras Salatka (February 26, 1918 – March 17, 2003) was a prelate of the Roman Catholic Church.
+Charles Alexander Kazimieras Salatka (February 26, 1918 – March 17, 2003) was an American prelate of the Roman Catholic Church.
 He served as archbishop of the Archdiocese of Oklahoma City in Oklahoma from 1977 to 1992.
 Salatka was the first bishop of Lithuanian descent in the United States.

-Salaka previously served as the ninth bishop of the Diocese of Marquette in Michigan from 1968 to 1977 and as an auxiliary bishop of the Diocese of Grand Falls in Michigan from 1962 to 1968.
+Salaka previously served as the ninth bishop of the Diocese of Marquette in Michigan from 1968 to 1977 and as an auxiliary bishop of the Diocese of Grand Rapids in Michigan from 1962 to 1968.

 Biography

 Early life

 Charles Salatka was born on February 26, 1918, in Grand Rapids, Michigan, the son of Charles Anthony and Mary (Balun) Salatka.
 Anthony was a sander at a local factory.
 At age 14, Salatka started attending St. Joseph's Seminary in Grand Rapids.
 After finishing there, he traveled to Washington D.C. to enter the Catholic University of America.